Skip to main content

 A.R.S. § 14-5207(E)

-The court can also appoint an attorney to represent the minor at any point during the proceeding if the child's interests may not be adequately represented.
+The court can also appoint an attorney to represent the minor at any point during the proceeding.
+This happens when the child's interests may not be adequately represented.
 For children fourteen and older, the court considers their preference when selecting that attorney.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.